Common Errors in TOEFL Writing and Tips to Avoid Them

 However, there is good news for Indian students.
 In 2011, the country average for India was 92 in TOEFL, much higher than the global average (which was about 68) and also the minimum requirement of 80 for American colleges.
 Institutions requiring an IELTS assessment, generally accept a minimum score of 6, which is also the present global average.
 Again, students from India fared marginally better than this figure with a mean score of 6.1.
 Hence, if you’re the “average Indian student”, you will probably do well on whichever English assessment test you take.

-How Can I Improve My IELTS/TOEFL Score?
+How Can I Improve My TOEFL or IELTS Score?

 Preparing for TOEFL